 #1: Be clear with the pay close job title

 Usually, people tend to search for a job by the job title.
 So, as a recruiter, you must use clear and precise job titles when putting up a job posting.
 Instead of using a creative job title, stick to the simple titles that are universally understood and save up that creativity for the other parts of the job description.

 When reading a job description, one of the things that a candidate wants to know is the roles and responsibilities is involved in the job position.
-So, must be transparent about the responsibilities when you write the job description.
-You can list the duties in bullet points so it quickly catches the candidates eye.
+So, it must be transparent about the responsibilities when you write the job description.
+You can list the duties in bullet points, so it quickly catches the candidate's eye.

 A secret weapon to gain a higher number of job applicants is by creating an urgency for a job position.
 Even if you are not in immediate need of new employees, a sense of urgency can make an applicant immediately.
 This urgency can be created by providing a joining date.